 3. Master the Art of Remote Recording

-Hands down, the 2 best tools to help you capture a quality remote recording are Zencastr and a Zoom H6.
-We have created in-depth tutorials on how to use Zencastr and the Zoom H6 on our website, but here’s the basics of what you need to know:
+Another tool to help you capture a quality remote recording is the Zoom H6.
+We have created in-depth tutorials on how to use the Zoom H6 on our website, but here’s the basics of what you need to know:

 Computer to Computer – There are many great options out there for recording a computer to computer remote recordings.
 In these situations you and your guest will connect, hear each other, and record through a web based audio recording application.
-The two platforms that we recommend for this are Zencastr and Squadcast.
-Both of these platforms are designed to record high quality audio and many of our clients use these platforms to do just that.
-You can also find a detailed review and tutorial of Zencastr here.
-Squadcast is a newer platform but unlike Zencastr it has a video feature so you and your guest can see each other while recording.
-If you are have used a video communication platform such as Skype, Zoom, or GoToMeeting you might like the video feature that Squadcast offers.
+If you are have used a video communication platform such as Skype, Zoom, or GoToMeeting.

 Double Ender – In this case you and your guest will record each end of the audio locally.
 Many well known interview style podcasts use this setup and to be honest this is the way to record to capture the highest quality audio for a remote recording.
 You can record your audio locally to your computer, a DAW, or a handheld recorder.
 When I get interview requests to record for a podcast, I use the following setup to record the audio on my end: Skype or a phone call to only hear the host, a RE20 Microphone, into a Cloudlifter CL-1, into a Zoom H6 handheld recorder.
 Once we are done recording the interview, I will upload my track recorded locally on the Zoom H6 to the host or producer so they can edit and mix my track with the hosts for the episode.